Radiative inverse seesaw model with hidden $U(1)$ gauge symmetry enhancing lepton $g-2$: Introduction

-Although we would have uncertainty on the hadron vacuum polarization (HVP), estimated by recent lattice calculations~\cite{Borsanyi:2020mff,ExtendedTwistedMass:2022jpw,Ce:2022kxy}, it is shown in refs.~\cite{Crivellin:2020zul,deRafael:2020uif,Keshavarzi:2020bfy}~\footnote{The effect in modifying HVP for muon $g-2$ and electroweak precision test is also discussed previously in ref.~\cite{Passera:2008jk}.} that the lattice results imply new tensions with the HVP extracted from $e^+ e^-$ data and the global fits to the electroweak precision observables.
-We expect more precise test of muon $g-2$ can be a key to understand new physics.
+In fact we have alternative hadron vacuum polarization (HVP) values, estimated by lattice calculations~\cite{Borsanyi:2020mff,ExtendedTwistedMass:2022jpw,Ce:2022kxy}, shown in refs.~\cite{Crivellin:2020zul,deRafael:2020uif,Keshavarzi:2020bfy}~\footnote{ The lattice results would imply new tensions with the HVP extracted from $e^+ e^-$ data and the global fits to the electroweak precision observables.
+The effect in modifying HVP for muon $g-2$ and electroweak precision test is also discussed previously in ref.~\cite{Passera:2008jk}.} that give us muon $g-2$ consistent with the SM.
+The recent White Paper 2025 (WP25) summarizes the muon $g-2$ value as~\cite{Aliberti:2025beg}

+} We expect more precise test of muon $g-2$ can be a key to understand new physics.
 It is thus interesting to consider new physics that can have sizable muon $g-2$.
-To obtain the sizable muon $g-2$ with natural manner by Yukawa couplings we would need one-loop contributions with chiral flip by heavy fermion mass inside a loop diagram~\cite{Lindner:2016bgg, Athron:2021iuf,Guedes:2022cfy,Crivellin:2021rbq} or the Yukawa couplings would exceed perturbation limit.
+To obtain the sizable muon $g-2$ with natural manner by Yukawa couplings we would need one-loop contributions with chiral flip by heavy fermion mass inside a loop diagram~\cite{Lindner:2016bgg,Chen:2016dip, Athron:2021iuf,Guedes:2022cfy,Crivellin:2021rbq} or the Yukawa couplings would exceed perturbation limit.
 In this work we explore the possibility to get such a mechanism to enhance muon $g-2$ in a neutrino mass model, especially inverse seesaw mechanism.
 In addition to muon $g-2$, this enhancement affects electron $g-2$, LFVs, electric dipole moment(EDM) of electron/muon that are also tested with high precision~\cite{MEGII:2023ltw, MEG:2016leq, BaBar:2009hkt,Renga:2018fpd, Parker:2018vye, Morel:2020dww, Roussy:2022cmp, Muong-2:2008ebm} and we check these constraints.

 In this paper, we propose a new model with hidden $U(1)$ gauge symmetry where inverse seesaw mechanism is induced at one-loop level by introducing some new field contents.
 It is found that our field contents can also enhance lepton ($g-2$) without chiral suppression compared to the previous model~\cite{Nomura:2021adf} and we can explain muon $g-2$ anomaly.
 The same enhancements appear in LFV decay amplitude and electron/muon EDMs and the model would be testable in future experiments.
 We formulate active neutrino mass, LFV and electric(magnetic) dipole moments in the model, and perform numerical analysis searching for parameter region that is consistent with current experimental data of neutrino masses/mixings and lepton flavor constraints.
 Then we investigate flavor observables such as LFV decay ratios under the condition where we can obtain sizable muon $g-2$ to show testability of the model.